KunyuHe/Start-Wars-Chat-Bot/README.md

 ## Setup

-To download the dependencies, run the following commands:
+To download the dependencies, run the following commands in the repo directory (where you place the downloads) under the environment you prefer:

 ```(bash)
 pip install -r requirements.txt
 ```